Exemplary Merging Clusters: Weak-lensing and X-ray Analysis of the Double Radio Relic Merging Galaxy Clusters MACS 1752.0+4440 and ZWCL 1856.8+6616: Results

 \subsection{Mass Reconstruction}

 The Subaru observations have a footprint that extends approximately 40 arcmins in diameter.
 This footprint covers $3\sim4$ virial radii at the redshifts of ZWCL1856 ($z$=0.304) and MACS1752 ($z$=0.365).
-We used the FIATMAP code \citep{1997fischer} to convert galaxy ellipticities to a convergence map, which performs a real-space convolution.
+We used the FIATMAP code \citep{1997fischer}, which performs a real-space convolution, to convert galaxy ellipticities to a convergence map

 The mass distribution of MACS1752 is shown in the left panel of Figure \ref{fig:macsj1752_fiatmap}.
 Two dominant mass peaks are detected at opposite ends of the mass distribution that have excellent agreement with the NE and SW BCGs.
 In addition, a substructure is detected between the primary clusters, \mytilde 443 kpc northeast of the SW BCG.
-This mass substructure has a bright cluster galaxy companion.
+This mass substructure is co-spatial with the third BCG.
 To test the significance of the peaks, we performed bootstrap resampling to create 1000 realizations of the source catalog and mass map.
 The resulting $1\sigma$ distributions of the mass peaks are marked as the violet dashed contours in the left panel of Figure \ref{fig:macsj1752_fiatmap}.
-The signal-to-noise (S/N) convergence contours derived from bootstrapping are labeled in Figure \ref{fig:macsj1752_fiatmap} and the peak S/N values are summarized in Table \ref{table:mass_estimations}.
+The signal-to-noise (S/N) contours derived from bootstrapping are labeled in Figure \ref{fig:macsj1752_fiatmap} and the peak S/N values are summarized in Table \ref{table:mass_estimations}.
 The NE mass peak has the strongest detection at the 7.9$\sigma$ level, followed by the SW mass peak at 6.5$\sigma$ and finally the central peak at $5.5\sigma$.

-Next, we compare the mass distribution to the cluster galaxy distribution.
-A spectroscopic analysis of MACS1752 \citep{2019bgolovich} identified 176 cluster galaxies.
-To supplement the spectroscopic members, we photometrically determined cluster galaxies from the CMD in Figure \ref{fig:cmd_macs} by selecting those with Subaru $(g-i)\pm0.1$ or \textit{HST} $(F606W-F814W)\pm0.1$ along a linear fit to the red sequence.
-This selection is highlighted by the orange parallelogram in Figure \ref{fig:cmd_macs}.
-The cluster galaxy luminosity and number density distributions are shown in the right panels of Figure \ref{fig:macsj1752_fiatmap}.
-In the top panel, the S/N contours trace the luminosity distribution of the cluster galaxies.
-As expected, the brighter peaks coincide with the S/N peaks.
-The number density distribution of galaxies in the bottom panel again shows good spatial agreement with the S/N contours.
+The \cite{2019bgolovich} spectroscopic analysis of MACS1752 identified 176 cluster galaxies (red circles in Figure \ref{fig:cmd_macs}).
+We supplement the cluster galaxies by selecting photometric candidates from the CMD within Subaru $(g-i)\pm0.1$ or \textit{HST} $(F606W-F814W)\pm0.1$ along a linear fit to the red sequence.
+This selection is highlighted by the green circles in Figure \ref{fig:cmd_macs}.
+Combining the two catalogs of cluster galaxies, we plot the luminosity and number density distributions in Figure \ref{fig:macsj1752_fiatmap}.
+The S/N contours trace the luminosity (top-right panel) and number density (bottom-right panel) distributions of the cluster galaxies.
+As expected, the brighter peaks and higher number density coincide with the S/N peaks.